Main Menu :

 Real estate markets go up and down, as do all market cycles.
 On Salt Spring, though, there will always be a

 limited inventory of properties for sale.
 Back in 1974, the Islands Trust capped growth.
 One cannot change

 those original bylaws.
 Over time, they have become even more narrowly interpreted by the various elected

 trustees.
 The mandate, remember, is “to preserve and protect”.
 Thus, Ganges Village cannot expand its zoned

 boundaries.
 The tiny bit of commercial at Fulford cannot expand.
-Even tinier at Fernwood Dock and at
+Even tinier at Fernwood and at Vesuvius,

 Thus, one Hotel and one Motel, nine resorts, and eight townhome developments…and that’s it.
 Commercial/retail